tariq-swe/deadlock-rpc/README.md

 - **Hero display** — shows your current hero's name and card image
 - **Game state tracking** — Hideout, In Queue, Match Intro, In Match, Post Match, Spectating
-- **Match mode detection** — Standard Match, Street Brawl, Bot Match, Training Range, and more
+- **Match mode detection** — Standard, Street Brawl, Bot Match, Training Range, and more
 - **Hero-specific hideout messages** — unique status text per hero while in the Hideout
 - **Live elapsed timer** — tracks how long you have been in-session
+- **System tray icon** — runs quietly in the system tray with a Quit option on both Windows and Linux
+- **Auto-updater** — checks for new releases on startup and prompts you to install them
 - **Auto-launch** — launches Deadlock with the required flag automatically
-- **Self-installing** — creates a desktop shortcut on first run, no extra steps needed
+- **Self-installing** — creates a desktop shortcut on first run
 - **Auto-exit** — closes itself when you close Deadlock
 - **Fully customizable** — presence text, timer, hero display, poll rate, and more via `config.toml`